FFXIV Summoner Guide - Ruin Everyone Who Stands In Your Way

 As you probably already know, the point of the opener is to deal as much damage as possible and utilize all the powerful and vital cooldowns, to have them up earlier and optimize their usage.
 Summoner’s openers and rotations are famous for being really long and complicated, due to the high number of valuable cooldowns and some unique interactions between different parts of their kit.

-In a coordinated team, you should be able to start casting a 2.5 seconds spell right before your tank starts to pull.
+In a coordinated team, you should be able to start casting 2.5 seconds to spell right before your tank starts to pull.
 In the case of Summoner, the only viable choice is Ruin III.
 That being said, if you’re not able to do that with your party, it will only result in a minor DPS loss.